SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 ### Playing computer III

-1. Again, working in pairs or groups, you have to predict the output of this program without executing it.
+1. Again, working in pairs or groups, predict the output of this program without executing it.
 2. What is printed to the console?
 3. What was difficult about this exercise?
 4. Have you learned anything new?